Incident Reporting Criteria

 JBNZ Incident Report:

-The incident reporting form is for JBNZ members to complete and return to the Executive Officer of JBNZ.
-These reports are solely for the use of the JBNZ Safety Officer, to advise our membership of actions to take, to ensure that whatever caused the incident does not occur again, particularly regarding mechanical failures.
+The incident reporting form is for JBNZ members to complete and return to the National Safety Officer of JBNZ.
+These reports are solely for the use of the JBNZ National Safety Officer, to advise our membership of actions to take, to ensure that whatever caused the incident does not occur again, particularly regarding mechanical failures.
 The form is for incidents which do not need to be reported to Maritime NZ.
 Your privacy will be respected, and no information provided will be released to any third party without your permission.

 File your Incident Report by using the simple form on the inside the back cover of the Safety Handbook or using the form below.
 If using the paper form, a scanned copy can be emailed to [email protected] or posted to: Administration Manager, Jet Boating New Zealand, PO Box 6605, Upper Riccarton, Christchurch 8442.

 We suggest that JBNZ members familiarise themselves with MNZ website and their accident reporting forms. www.maritimenz.govt.nz You should also be familiar with the reporting requirements of the Navigational Safety Rules of the Regional Council area in which you are boating.

 Link to MNZ online Incident Report - https://services.maritimenz.govt.nz/incident/

 If you do file an incident report with MNZ please send a copy of this report to the JBNZ National Safety Officer via the email or postal address above.
 You do not need to complete the JBNZ incident report as well.